On triviality of reduced Whitehead group over Henselian fields: Preliminaries

-\section{Some known results}
+\subsection{Some known results}

-In this section we recall some known results which are used in the proofs of main theorem.
-We refer to the earlier section for notation and terminology.
-We start with the following result.
+We recall some known results which are used in the proof of main theorem.
+We refer to the earlier subsection for notations and terminology.
+We have the following important result due to Ershov. \begin{thm}[page $68$, \cite{Ershov}] Let $F$ be a Henselian field and let $D$ be a tame central division algebra over $F$.
+With notations as in the above subsection, we have the following diagram with exact rows and column.